laudiacay/p1nch/pinch_ts/README.md

 ```

 Then, for development, you need to run a local redis server.
 Any method works.
-Our preferred method is to use docker:
+Our preferred method is to use docker.

+To get started run:
 ```sh
 docker run -d --name redis-stack-server -p 6379:6379 redis/redis-stack-server:latest
 ```